2019 Habitat High Build

-Thank you to our 2018 Habitat High Partner Schools: Brentwood High School, Centennial High School, Currey Ingram Academy, Franklin High School, Harpeth Christian Tutorial, Independence High School, Ravenwood High School, and Summit High School.
+Thank you to our 2019 Habitat High Partner Schools, Brentwood High School, Centennial High School, Currey Ingram Academy, Franklin High School, Ravenwood High School, Penny & a Prayer, and Summit High School., and to our sponsors Bank of America, Lasko, and State Farm.

 Want to see Habitat High in action?